Yumbang/Towards-Autonomous-Operation-of-Two-Stage-Reverse-Osmosis-Water-Treatment-System-with-MARL/README.md

 -   `algorithms/`: Contains implementations of different MARL algorithms.
     -   `mixer/`: Implementation of mixing networks for value function decomposition.
 -   `config/`: Configuration files for running experiments.
-    -   `run_exp_episodic_centralized.sh`: Shell script for running episodic experiments with a centralized control architecture.
+    -   `run_exp_episodic_centralized.sh`: Shell script for running experiments with a centralized control architecture.
-    -   `run_exp_episodic.sh`: Shell script for running episodic experiments with a decentralized control architecture.
+    -   `run_exp_episodic.sh`: Shell script for running experiments with a decentralized control architecture.
-    -   `episodic_conf/`: Configuration files for episodic training.
+    -   `episodic_conf/`: Configuration files for training.
-    -   `figures/`: Directory to store generated figures and plots.
 -   `evaluation/`: Scripts and notebooks for evaluating trained RL agents.
     -   `hinderonegivenperiod.sh`: Shell script for evaluating agent performance when hindering one agent for a given period.
     -   `inspect_evaluation.ipynb`: Jupyter notebook for inspecting and analyzing evaluation results.